milestones to release greyhole

 - allow the user to add mount points (this supports remote mounted file systems, in absence of automatic detection)

-#1 Updated by cpg over 11 years ago
+#1 Updated by cpg about 12 years ago

 for the sql integration, it appears that only the following functions are mysql specific: